 - COVID-19 vaccines are very effective in preventing the severe impacts of infections with the virus.
-Almost 95 per cent of people aged 16 and over in NSW have received two doses of a COVID-19 vaccine, while more than 65 per cent of people eligible for their third dose have received it.
+More than 95% of people aged 16 and over in NSW have received two doses of a COVID-19 vaccine, while around 65% of people eligible for their third dose have received it.
 With such high vaccination coverage in the community, a greater proportion of people admitted to hospital or intensive care unit (ICU) with COVID-19 are now vaccinated with two or three doses.
 However, people who are not vaccinated remain far more likely to suffer severe COVID-19.
 The minority of the overall population who have not been vaccinated are significantly overrepresented among patients in hospitals and ICUs with COVID-19.
 Note that some people with COVID-19 who are admitted to hospital or ICU are admitted for conditions unrelated to their COVID-19 infection, and these admissions will not be prevented by vaccination. - Despite the substantial protection from COVID-19 provided by vaccination, older age remains a significant risk factor for serious illness and death with COVID-19, particularly when combined with significant underlying health conditions.

 Figure 1.
-Daily seven-day rolling average of people with COVID-19 admitted to hospital within 14 days of their diagnosis, NSW, 1 January to 11 June 2022
+Daily seven-day rolling average of people with COVID-19 admitted to hospital within 14 days of their diagnosis, NSW, 1 January to 18 June 2022

 Figure 2.
-Daily seven-day rolling average of people with COVID-19 admitted to intensive care units, NSW, 1 January to 11 June 2022
+Daily seven-day rolling average of people with COVID-19 admitted to intensive care units, NSW, 1 January to 18 June 2022

-- Hospital admissions of people with COVID-19 have decreased in the last week.
-ICU admissions of people with COVID-19 have increased in the last week - 467 people diagnosed with COVID-19 in the previous 14 days were admitted to a NSW public hospital.
-The seven-day rolling average of daily hospital admissions decreased to an average of 67 admissions by the end of this week, compared with 75 admissions at the end of the previous week. - 43 people diagnosed with COVID-19 were admitted to ICU.
-The seven-day rolling average of daily ICU admissions was an average of 6 admissions by the end of this week, the same as at the end of the previous week.
+- Hospital admissions in people with COVID-19 have decreased in the last week.
+ICU admissions for people with COVID-19 have increased in the last week - 506 people diagnosed with COVID-19 were admitted to a NSW public hospital in the last week.
+The seven-day rolling average of daily hospital admissions decreased to an average of 72 admissions by the end of this week, compared with 78 admissions at the end of the previous week. - 47 people diagnosed with COVID-19 were admitted to ICU in the last week.
+The seven-day rolling average of daily ICU admissions increased to an average of 7 admissions by the end of this week, compared with 6 admissions at the end of the previous week.

 Table 1.
-Number of people with a COVID-19 diagnosis in the previous 14 days who were admitted to hospital, admitted to ICU or reported as having died in the week ending 11 June 2022
+Number of people with a COVID-19 diagnosis in the previous 14 days who were admitted to hospital, admitted to ICU or reported as having died in the week ending 18 June 2022